kelvongoyayi/hanif-habib-website/docs/UI_FIXES_JUNE_2025.md

 1. **PDF Zoom Testing**:
    - Open any PDF in the viewer
-   - Use zoom in/out buttons
+   - Use zoom in/out buttons multiple times
-   - Verify content remains centered and scrollable at all zoom levels
+   - Verify content remains accessible in all directions
+   - Test scrolling in all directions when zoomed
    - Test on both mobile and desktop

 2. **Mobile Button Testing**:
    - Open Media Publications on a mobile device
-   - Verify Preview and Download buttons are always visible
+   - Tap on a card to show Preview and Download buttons
-   - Test button functionality
+   - Tap outside to hide buttons
+   - Verify the eye indicator is visible on mobile only

 3. **Resources Page Testing**:
    - Navigate to Resources page